 (Aka our monkey mind.)

-A More-ish Mind is born out of a mind that is used to receiving a certain flow of stimulation or satisfaction before getting disrupted.
+A More-ish Mind is born out of a mind that is used to receiving a certain flow of stimulation or satisfaction before getting disrupted or exhausted.
 As I have observed in myself, my mind goes from a line of good thinking which creates a pleasant state that it likes to hold onto, to then being stuck on bad thinking when it either runs out of fuel or fails to register any more of the good stuff, which leads to a pitfall of stress and anxiety.
 Therefore, my mind can’t register any more ‘good’ from either the exhaustion or a change in the environment, and so it perceives a brief state of monotony before negative pressure quickly builds up as a result of wanting the initial desirable state to return.
-With whatever story or drama set aside (the surface reason I often get caught up in), this process is what takes place on the backend of my mind.
-It’s also known as Condensed/Pressurised Thinking, or the overthinker who gets stuck in the red.

 🌏 A 'More-ish Mind' in the Real World